iman2001-ie/War/README.md

 ![War Screenshot](war_screenshot.png)

-## Project Overview
+## Overview

-This project presents a classic two-player card game called "War," implemented in both Java and Python.
-The primary goal of this project is to demonstrate proficiency in object-oriented programming (OOP) by designing and implementing game mechanics using custom classes.
+"War" is a classic two-player card game that is simple yet exciting.
+The objective is to win the most number of rounds!

 ## Project Details

+I have implemented this game in both Java and Python, so feel free to try either version.

 ### Java Version